 - The limits of liability

 - How long you’ve had insurance coverage without a lapse for the past year or more

 - Your credit history

-- The next factor is your age.
-A teenager will pay a much higher premium, and will have an exponential effect on the insurance rate because of inexperience and higher risk.
+- Your age: A teenager’s premiums will be much higher insurance rate because of inexperience and higher risk.

-- South Carolina SR22 insurance cost will also will significantly increase you own a car that needs to be insured.
-The vehicle make and model, price and age will impact the rate, and whether you want full coverage or just liability insurance.
-You can save on insurance premium by having insurance coverage with any lapse of coverage of coverage.
+- Your vehicle: South Carolina SR22 insurance cost will significantly increase if you own a car that needs to be insured.
+The vehicle make and model, price and age will impact your rate, as well as whether you want full or liability-only coverage.
+You’ll save on your insurance premium if you already carry insurance without any lapse of coverage.